jessica14angulo/Space-Shooter/README.md

 # Space-Shooter

-Space-Shooter is a game where you have to shoot the enemy spaceships using lasers you can shoot.
-Can you destroy all the enemies with your laser before they reach you?
+Space-Shooter is a game where you have to shoot/dodge the enemy spaceships using lasers.
+Can you dodge and destroy all the enemies with your laser before they reach you?

 ## Getting Started